 Figure 6.
 Semantic segmentation of the 3D point cloud.

-In comparison with mesh-based methods illustrated in Section 2, a greater control over construction parameters of the ideal geometry is ensured.
-The proposed approach allows, in fact, a direct conversion of the created elements into parametric components, to be handled in H-BIM platforms, with no loss of meaningful information.
+In comparison with the mesh-based methods illustrated in Section 2, a greater control over construction parameters of the ideal geometry is ensured.
+In fact, the proposed approach allows a direct conversion of the created elements into parametric components that can be used in H-BIM platforms with no loss of meaningful information.

-The different elements to be represented are modeled by making reference to an ideal geometry, that is the one defined by architectural treatises and building canons.
-This ideal geometry is a benchmark for all other elements with similar characteristics and is created through mathematical relationships in a unique way: parameter specifications and modeling commands are used to create the NURBS elements.
-Compared to mesh-based methods, each ideal geometry created can be easily managed, converted, and integrated in a unique way [50].
+The different elements to be represented are modelled by making reference to an ideal geometry, that is the one defined by architectural treatises and building canons.
+This ideal geometry is a benchmark for all other elements with similar characteristics and is created through mathematical relationships in a unique way: parameter specifications and modelling commands are used to create the NURBS elements.
+In contrast to mesh-based methods, each ideal geometry can be easily managed, converted and integrated in a unique way [50].

-This systematic and mathematical approach to digital heritage, based on the simplification of shapes and the reference to ideal geometries, represents an advantage in the parametric logic of H-BIM platforms, where series of smart objects, represented in 3D, are enriched with a large amount of technical information, related for example to geometry, materials, thickness, etc….
-[28, 40, 51].
+This systematic and mathematical approach to digital heritage, based on the simplification of shapes and the reference to ideal geometries, presents an advantage in the parametric logic of H-BIM platforms, where series of smart objects, represented in 3D, are enriched with a large amount of technical information, related for example to geometry, materials, thickness, etc. [28], [40], [51].

-The interoperability between NURBS modeling software and H-BIM platforms is also verified [50,52].
+The interoperability between NURBS modelling software and H-BIM platforms has also been verified [50], [52].

-The reference to ideal shapes allows to describe similar elements yet characterized by significant variations in terms of conservation states, e.g. medieval capitals or severely decayed and deformed architectural objects.
+The reference to ideal shapes makes it possible to describe similar elements that are characterised by significant variations in terms of conservation states, e.g. medieval capitals or severely decayed and deformed architectural objects.

-In such cases, indeed, the information on the different conservation states can be attached to each single element, to help the reconstruction of disparity and displacement maps between similar components [37].
+In such cases, the information on the different conservation states can be attached to each single element to aid in the reconstruction of disparity and displacement maps between similar components [37].